gbote/CodePlatoon/curriculum/week-07/day5/django-polls-app.md

 **Setting up our Database**

-Many companies use PostgreSQL as their production database, but for the sake of simplicity today, we are going to use SQLite.
-SQLite is extraordinarily simple and lightweight - whereas most SQL databases are actual servers that require a client to connect to them, a SQLite database is essentially a single file that you interact with using SQL.
+We are going to use Postgres for our database.

-Let's ensure that the `ENGINE` reads `'ENGINE': 'django.db.backends.sqlite3'` in `mysite/settings.py` before moving on.
+Let's ensure that the `ENGINE` reads `'ENGINE': 'django.db.backends.postgresql'` in `polls_project/settings.py` before moving on.

 **Models & Migrations**